CeeWho/frontend-nanodegree-arcade-game/README.md

 Run `index.html` on browser of your choice.

+##How to play

+Try to cross the road to get to the river.
+Move by using the arrow keys.
+Watch out for bugs that might squish you, though!

 ##Contributions

 Feel free to use code from this project.
 Just be sure to give credit.